spywhere/Javatar/Developers/DevelopersNote.md

 ##### Better Build System
 Current build system compile Java file one at a time on a parallel thread.
 A new one should be able to compile multiple files at once and also possible to compile on a parallel thread.
 This will decrease time to compile and also improve performance while compiling files.

+##### Code Linting
+SublimeLinter's JavaC linting treat the Java source code as one, separated, no dependencies file.
+This make complex source code that involved import external libraries linting error.

 ##### Organize Imports
 TODO: